sbillsborough/bionic-text-converter/README.md

 List of features ready and TODOs for future development

-- Base functionality is there with the correct division on the length of the words eg. words with odd or even length.
+- Base functionality is there with the correct division on the length of the words ie. words with odd or even length.

 To-do list: